Design

 Center for Public Secrets: TULSA VOTES 2024

-Served as Creative Director, Exhibition Designer, and Researcher for an exhibit about voter education for the Center for Public Secrets in Tulsa, OK.
+Served as Creative Director, Exhibition and Graphic Designer, and Researcher for an exhibit about voter education for the Center for Public Secrets in Tulsa, OK.

-While designing, it was crucial to keep all elements nonpartisan.
+While designing, it was crucial to keep all elements nonpartisan and accessible.
 Candidate photos appear solid black and white from a distance but convert into halftone the closer one looks, allowing visitors to focus on candidate bios.
+Each City Council District was represented as a scale-drawn map, defining its North/South and East/West street boundaries.

-To bring in a tactile element, I built a replica of a voting booth to be placed near the exhibit entrance.
-It was used to hold copies of a voting information handout, which I also designed.
+To bring in a tactile element, a DIY voting booth was created to be placed near the exhibit entrance.
+It was used to hold copies of a voting information handout.

 GOLDSMITH / SMITH

-Proposed exhibit for the Rock & Roll Hall of Fame in Cleveland, OH that tells the story of the decades long friendship between creative Patti Smith and photographer Lynn Goldsmith.
+Proposed exhibit for the Rock & Roll Hall of Fame that would tell the story of the decades-long friendship between creative Patti Smith and photographer Lynn Goldsmith.

 First image contains process sketches and inspirations.